 Access to Restricted Hospital Records

-Hospital records held by Denbighshire Archives which include personal and sensitive medical information of patients or hospital staff are restricted for up to 100 years.
+Hospital records which include personal and sensitive medical information of patients or hospital staff are restricted for up to 100 years.

 For patients, this means that any record of a patient created during the time they were receiving hospital treatment cannot be viewed for 100 years after date of death or discharge.
 For example if a patient was admitted in May 1910 and remained in hospital until June 1955, their record would not be accessible for general research until after June 2055.